 You’ll feel better; that’s what numerous studies say.

-Well, except when you have that giant ice cream sundae with your family for Saturday breakfast just because it would be fun.
-Spontaneous fun generated happiness trumps eating healthy, right?
+Well, except when you have a giant ice cream sundae with your family for Saturday breakfast just because it would be fun.
+Spontaneous fun trumps eating healthy.

 Meditating is a great way to be in the moment.
-There are countless studies showing how those who meditate are happier.
-I haven’t yet mastered meditating.
+There are countless studies showing that people who meditate are happier.
+I haven’t mastered meditating, and I don’t think it makes me happier.
 However, I was introduced to a mini meditation that was helpful when I had a period of high stress.

 I focused on counting and my breath, clearing my mind of everything else.
 Here’s how the mini meditation works:

-- Repeat 8 times.
 I was recommended to do this at the same time every day and when I was stressed.
+It worked great.

 Optional addition: Try counting to 4 (or less) after you exhale and before you take your next breath.